top of page

 Some extremely striking editions came out of the Czech Republic in 2002 from Classic:

 I rather like the first jacket.
 It’s generally well-painted and imagined.
-The full jacket artwork, below, does have one really comical portrayal, which is a the Suffragette-looking Mrs. Coulter and her orangutan daemon but I wonder if this is a mistake in the text’s translation rather than artist confusion since there’s clear care and accuracy seen elsewhere in the art.
+The full jacket artwork, below, does have one really comical portrayal, which is a the Suffragette-looking Mrs. Coulter and her orangutan daemon but I wonder if comes from a mistake in the text’s translation rather than artist confusion since there’s clear care and accuracy seen elsewhere in the art.

 The sequels get progressively wilder, and use not-very expertly-done montage rather than original painting.
 I rather enjoy how very late-90s/early-200s the The Subtle Knife looks between the yin yang and Lyra’s vest – though in fairness the book does prominently feature the I Ching and I think that lizard motif is in fact Pantalaimon!